cdrcqnts/barefeed/README.md

 For the corresponding REST API, see [this repository](https://github.com/cdrcqnts/barefeed-rest).

 ### Demo
-For a working demo [GO HERE](https://musing-borg-502f37.netlify.com/).
+For a working demo [CLICK HERE](https://musing-borg-502f37.netlify.com/).

 ### How it works
 A random unique key is generated when the user adds a feed.